 5) MA with the Environment Option.

-The ideal time for completion of the MA with thesis program is approximately 20 months, but it could be as short as 12 months.
-The first academic year entails the completion of the course requirements and the presentation of a research proposal.
+The ideal time for completion of the MA is approximately two academic years.
+The first year entails the completion of the course requirements and the presentation of a research proposal.
 The research itself is normally done during the summer.
-The second academic year is devoted to the writing of the thesis which ideally should be submitted in time for the spring convocation of the second year of graduate study.
-MA with research paper is normally completed in 3 terms (12 months).
+The second year is devoted to the writing of the thesis which ideally should be submitted in time for the spring.